Are Americans Ready to Storm the Bastille?

 Are they ready for a man upon a white horse?
 We do not know.

-But many believe, rightly or wrongly, that a man with white hair was fraudulently elected over a man with orange hair.
+But many believe, rightly or wrongly, that a man with white hair was fraudulently elected over a man with orange hair in the presidential election of 2020.

-Another possible historical rhyme: As in 1789 France, inflation is on the jump.
-It may or not prove transient.
+Here is another possible historical rhyme: As in 1789 France, inflation is loose.

-And history’s rhyme might just be an awful clang.
+Now set an inflationary fire… and history’s rhyme might just become an awful clang.

 A prediction?
 No, of course not.
-Merely a possibility.
-And perhaps an unlikely one at that.
+We merely suggest a possibility.
+It is unlikely.